Dear Students

 And I stand with those people of Gaza, Syria, Sudan, the Sahal and other places who are innocent, oppressed, fearful and hungry.
 They need our help, no strings attached.
 I call on all members of the United Nations to get past the rhetoric and leap to action.

-How can a person have zero shame?
-Forensic psychiatrist Bandi X. Lee provides some fascinating insights into Trump's contagious psychosis.
-In parallel, political psychologists see Trump's delusional self-image as precisely the thing that appeals to his fans.
-His skewed values, lying as an art form, transactional relationships, sadism, zero-sum us-or-them world view, impulsive actions, cruelty-as-pleasure, delight in retribution, etc.—all build from his distorted sense of self.
+Donald Trump is utterly shameless.
+Forensic psychiatrist Bandi Lee calls it contagious psychosis.
+In parallel, political psychologists see his delusional self-image as precisely the thing that appeals to his fans.
+His grandiosity, skewed values, lying as a go-to response, transactional relationships, sadism, zero-sum us-or-them world view, capricious and impulsive actions, cruelty-as-pleasure, delight in retribution, etc.—all build from his distorted and toxic sense of self.
+His followers feed off his power; judgment is distorted and impulsiveness is lauded.

-These traits lead him, his billionaire buddies, and his terrified Republic sycophants to spew false histories, disinformation and hate, driving an ever deeper wedge into an unsustainably polarized American public.
-They sound like populists, but they care nothing for the working class.
-They gaslight and proselytize, but their belief system soulless and self-serving.
+These traits lead him, his billionaire buddies, and his cowering Republic sycophants to spew false histories, disinformation and hate, driving an ever deeper wedge into an unsustainably polarized American public.
+They sound like populists but are, in fact, sadopopulists.
+They care nothing for the working class.
+They gaslight, proselytize, and deflect.

 Fascism is at our bedside.